Hateman31/my-2048/README.md

 ## Setup

+Supposed you are already installed Clojure and Lein.
-To get an interactive development do this:
+To get an interactive development running do this:

 1. Install npm
 2. Intsall rxjs
-3. Run in the folder "npx shadow-cljs release frontend"
+3. Execute in the folder "npx shadow-cljs watch frontend"

 ## License